Intramurals: Policies & Expectations

 - The possession and consumption of alcohol is prohibited in all athletic facilities.
 Any individual found to be in possession of, or under the influence of alcohol at any time during an intramural contest will be removed from the premises and suspended.
 The incident will be reported to Public Safety.

-- If a team accumulates four yellow cards or two red cards, they will be dropped from their league.
-Members of a dropped team are not allowed to join another team within the same sport.
+- If a player accumulates four yellow cards or two red cards, they will be suspended or removed from their team.
+Players can be suspended or removed by accumulating penalties or cards.
+Teams may be suspended or removed by accumulating forfeits.
+Members of a removed team are only allowed to join another team within the same sport by permission of the Assistant Director, IM after an in-person meeting.